aliartiza75/aws-cdk-iaac/README.md

-# aws-cdk-iaac
+# AWS CDK IaaC

-It contains IaaC codebase for a energy management system
+It contains IaaC codebase for a energy management system services.

+# Details